estunz/Oxyria_digyna_phenology/README.md

 The Oxyria analysis script loads, reformats, and performs analyses on all data available in the repository.
 More info on the process is available in the script.
-The code under "SAR" is adapted from:
+The code for Spatial Autoregressive Models under "SAR" is adapted from:
 Faurby, S. (2022).
 Spatial analyses on a round(ish) planet. https://github.com/sorenfaurby/Spatial-R-PhD-course/blob/a3af750e6ddd568a6931f35f65117ae23a9fa4db/Tutorials/tutorial_4.pdf